 Further, make sure that both your organization and cloud computing vendor offer continuous security monitoring for all systems and environments.

-With a well-designed cloud security strategy leveraging above mentioned best practices for cloud computing, you can ensure that your employees contribute productively towards enhancing organizational growth while maintaining a safe and secure environment for data and applications.
+With a well-designed cloud security strategy leveraging the above-mentioned best practices for cloud computing, you can ensure that your employees contribute productively towards enhancing organizational growth while maintaining a safe and secure environment for data and applications with Hurix Digital.